rstojnic/lazydata/README.md

 You can git commit and push your  `my_script.py` and `freezer.yml` files as you normally would.

-To upload the data files use:
+To upload the data files to the remote storage use:

 ```bash
 $ freezer push